willhansen/RoyaltyOffRevenueLicense/README.md

 User A makes Thing B that *contains* licensed software and *sells* it to User C, who then uses it *without* gaining revenue
   - Simple case (3) applies to User A. ==>  No royalty payment from User A
+  - Simple case (1) applies to User C. ==>  User C pays royalty for revenue gained by using Thing B (both 0 in this case)

+User A makes Thing B, *applies* the ROR-license to it, and *sells* it to User C, who then *gains revenue by using it*
+  - Simple case (4) applies to User A. ==>  No royalty payment from User A
   - Simple case (1) applies to User C. ==>  User C pays royalty for revenue gained by using Thing B

 User A makes Thing B *using* ROR-licensed software.
 Thing B also *contains* ROR-licensed software, and User A *applies* additional royalties to it (through the ROR license's mechanism for doing so).
 User A then *sells* Thing B to User C, and User C *gains revenue* by *using* Thing B.